WuJH2001/Swift4d/README.md

 ```
 ### 2. For other multi-view dynamic scenes (e.g., MeetRoom, VRU dataset):

 Please follow the step-by-step instructions in [this script](scripts/multiview_data_process) to process your data.
+The MeetRoom  processed camera pose in [here](https://1drv.ms/f/c/80737028a7921b70/EqXgyFgTWQBFgEZrTZK_3TwB9607YkS6VYrNP2ijADCK8Q?e=PBg8wf)